altruios/namshubettulpa/public/namshubettuple/the-undernet.md

 "This is painful.
 Either just tell him everything or stop using ridiculous metaphors."
 "What else am I supposed to tell him?"
-*She snapped, looking over him to kent to say:*
+*She snapped, looking over him to Kent to say:*
 "Sorry...
 Okay...
 So there are these things called namshubs..."